race2infinity/Lets-Race/README.md

-# PythonMiniProject
+# Let's Race!
-A racing game which uses the module pygame
+A racing game made using the pygame module

 # Index
 + [Installation](#installation)